Peter Mertens: Politician

 In 1995 the 5th party congress of the PVDA-PTB took place and Peter Mertens was elected to the National Council of the party.
 He left his position as president at the youth movement in 1998 and became political secretary in the party branch of the province of Antwerp.
 In 2002, at the 7th party congress, Mertens was elected to the party bureau.
-Another four years later he became responsible for the daily management of the party.
+Another four years later, he became responsible for the daily management of the party.

 In 2007, the Workers' Party of Belgium started its Renewal Congress, which gathered 460 delegates.
 At the closing session on 2 March 2008, Mertens was elected as the successor of then party chairman Ludo Martens, who was having serious health problems.
 Almost immediately, he began to expand the party's reach to a wider audience.
 Mertens declared in the Dutch language newspaper De Morgen that his party would leave behind its pedantic attitude and the big theories.
 As chairman, he announced his intention to rethink the position of the party in accordance with the decisions taken at the congress, in the process turning his back on Maoism and Stalinism.
 To present the new vision and direction of the party he wrote the book Op Mensenmaat (On a human scale).
 Its successor, Hoe durven ze?
 (How dare they?), appeared in December 2011 and became an instant hit.
-After half a year 17.000 copies were sold and in 2012 Mertens received the Jaap Kruithof Prize for this work.
+After half a year 17,000 copies were sold and in 2012 Mertens received the Jaap Kruithof Prize for this work.

 At the local elections of 2012 he was on top of the list for the municipal election in the city of Antwerp and was elected with 8.976 preference votes.
 This made him the fourth most popular politician in Antwerp, behind Bart De Wever, Patrick Janssens and Filip Dewinter.

 In 2014, Mertens led the Antwerp list for the Belgian Chamber of Representatives.
-With 26.010 preferential votes and a result of 4.5 percent in the constituency of Antwerp, he narrowly failed to reach the electoral threshold.
+With 26,010 preferential votes and a result of 4.5 percent in the constituency of Antwerp, he narrowly failed to reach the electoral threshold.
 At the same elections, however, the Workers' Party of Belgium for the first time had members elected to the Belgian Federal Parliament: Raoul Hedebouw and Marco Van Hees.

-In 2016, he distanced himself from his predecessor Ludo Martens who used to praise Joseph Stalin.
+In 2016, Mertens distanced himself from his predecessor Ludo Martens, who used to praise Joseph Stalin.

-In the 2018 municipal elections, Mertens was re-elected as a municipal councillor with 11.842 preferential votes.
+In the 2018 municipal elections, Mertens was re-elected as a municipal councillor with 11,842 preferential votes.

 In the 2019 federal elections, Mertens was the lead candidate on the Workers' Party of Belgium list for the constituency of Antwerp and won a seat in Belgian Chamber of Representatives.
-He received 46.802 preferential votes, ranking him 12th nationally for the Chamber.
+He received 46,802 preferential votes, ranking him 12th nationally for the Chamber.
 He became the first Dutch-speaking Marxist in the Federal Parliament since 1981.